Job Duties

 Pay Scale

-The Million Dollar question: What is the average EKG technician salary?
-The average salary is $40,800 a year, often with benefits to sweeten the deal.* Obtaining your EKG certification will likely move the needle on your salary, and opportunities for career advancement abound (see medical assistant, telemetry technician, and cardiovascular technologist).
+The Million Dollar question: How much can an EKG technician expect to earn?
+According to the Bureau of Labor Statistics, the median salary is $60,570 a year*, often with benefits to sweeten the deal.
+Obtaining your EKG certification will likely move the needle on your salary, and opportunities for career advancement abound (see medical assistant, telemetry technician, and cardiovascular technologist).

 Industry Demand

 With an aging population and nearly every medical facility staffing an EKG technician, the outlook for this job is pretty dang good.
-Estimates show that industry employment will remain positive over the next 10 years—up 8% in that time.* That’s what we call a positive prognosis.
+Estimates show that industry employment will remain positive over the next 10 years – growing 10% in that time.* That’s what we call a positive prognosis.
 So don’t wait to sign up for our EKG tech program.
 Invest in your future and start preparing to get your EKG technician certification today!

 Documents